sstorysmith/burger/readMe.md

 Overview:
     Burgers is a restaurant app that lets users create/devour burgers and keep a list of those created but not devoured and those devoured.

-    * Whenever a user submits a burger's name, the app will display the burger on the left side of the screen -- waiting to be devoured.
-Each burger in the waiting area also has a `Devour it!` button.
+    Whenever a user submits a burger's name, the app will display the burger on the left side of the screen -- waiting to be devoured.
+Each burger in the waiting list also has a `Devour it!` button.
 When the user clicks the button, the burger will move to the right side of the screen and appear in the "devoured" list.

-    * MySQL stores every burger in a database, whether 'devoured' or not.
+    MySQL stores every burger in a database, whether 'devoured' or not.

 Node.js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.